syedaidid/PROJECT-SWC3344-0423/README.md

 ![alt text](image/ss1.png "Title")

 ## Functionality
+Next:

+    * Add Customer to Queue

+Pay:

+    Remove customer from the queue

+Display:

+    Display all customers that have already paid, from newest to last

+Here's the formatted output:

+Next:

-Next -> Add Customer to Queue
+    Add Customer to Queue

+Pay:

-Pay -> Remove customer from the queue
+    Remove customer from the queue

+Display:

-Display -> Display all customer that already paid from newest to last
+    Display all customers that have already paid, from newest to last